nzengi/nzengi_db/README.md

 ## License

+This software is licensed under a Non-Commercial License.
 See LICENSE file for details.

+**Commercial use is prohibited** without obtaining a separate commercial license from the copyright holders.